longitude-one/doctrine-spatial/README.md

 Alexandre Tranchant forked it from [creof/doctrine-spatial](https://github.com/creof/doctrine-spatial) because project seems to be non-active since 2017.

-The `dev` branch can be used, but be careful backward compatibility aren't warrantied.
-The `main` branch is dedicated to fix issue in the last stable version.
+The longitude-one/doctrine-spatial repository employs a well-structured branching strategy:

+* main: Stable 5.0 releases, bug fixes and minor new features (no backward incompatibilities).
+* 6.0.x-dev: Major new features (**potential** backward incompatibilities).
+* 5.1.x-dev: Controlled deprecations for a smooth 5.1 to 6.0 transition (no backward incompatibilities).

+This approach ensures clarity, stability, and maintainability for the project.

 Compatibility
 -------------
-### PHP
+### PHP and Doctrine ORM
-This doctrine extension is compatible with PHP 8.1+ Security fixes will follow the [PHP Roadmap](https://www.php.net/supported-versions.php).
+This Doctrine extension is compatible with PHP 8.1+ and Doctrine ORM versions `^2.9`, `^3.1`, and aims for continued compatibility with the upcoming major version `^4.x-dev`.
+Security fixes will follow the [PHP Roadmap](https://www.php.net/supported-versions.php).

 ### MySQL 5.7 and 8.0